 - New freedoms available

-Flexibility to make unlimited withdrawals from age 55.
+Flexibility to take money out of your pension how you wish from age 55.
+Options include drawdown, lump sums and annuities.
 What are the new freedoms?

 See the full list of awards we have won